Mengkimheng/2BK2/README.md

 	},
 	Discord = {
 	   Enabled = false,
-	   Invite = "noinvitelink", -- The Discord invite code, do not include discord.gg/.
+	   Invite = "", -- The Discord invite code, do not include discord.gg/.
 E.g. discord.gg/ABCD would be ABCD.
 	   RememberJoins = true -- Set this to false to make them join the discord every time they load it up },
 	KeySystem = false, -- Set this to true to use our key system